 1.4.1 Any type of physical brutality such as whipping, beating, striking, branding, electronic shocking or placing a harmful substance on the body.

 1.4.2 Any type of physical activity such as sleep deprivation, exposure to weather, confinement in a restricted area, calisthenics or other activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student.

-1.4.3 Any activity involving the consumption of any alcoholic beverage, drug, tobacco product or any other food, liquid or substance that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student.
+1.4.3 Any activity involving the consumption or use of any alcoholic beverage, drug, tobacco, tobacco products and activated electronic delivery devices (e.g., liquid or electronic cigarettes, vaping devices) product or any other food, liquid or substance that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student.